FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 In principle, the RDF classes defined in the above Turtle file can directly be used to set up the JSON-LD file needed for the website metadata.
 But in this example, we used an extra step by first capturing the metadata of studies, databases and authors, in the more data entry friendly YAML format.
 The YAML format can be annotated with comments to guide the person submitting their metadata.

 The following figure shows the metadata in Turtle and in YAML.
-YAML uses slightly different wording and syntax, to make it easier for end users / science bloggers to understand what kind of metadata is expected to fill in.
+YAML uses slightly different wording and syntax, to make it easier for end users / science bloggers to understand what kind of metadata is expected to be filled in.

 <!-- ![alt_text](images/image4.png) -->